Library Comparison

 Features better served by other libraries:

-SAT solving, BDD operations → pyeda
+SAT solving, advanced BDD operations → pyeda

-Boolean networks, attractors → BoolForge
+Boolean networks, attractors → BoolForge, biobalm

 Network control theory → CANA